eh3rrera/ocpj8-notes/05-Java-Stream-API/7-Use-of-merge()-and-flatMap()-methods-of-the-Stream-API.md

                 .collect(Collectors.toList());
 ````

-There are another examples in the [javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#flatMap-java.util.function.Function-) of the method.
+There are other examples in the [javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#flatMap-java.util.function.Function-) of the method.